What is Personalised Marketing? Examples & Stats

 When you carefully segment your audience based on various parameters, like age, gender, financial capacity, users’ website behaviour, etc., you know whom you are crafting an ad for.

-Based on the results you achieve, you refine your ad to retarget, but now, with more precision…
+Based on your results, you refine your ad to retarget, but now, with more precision…

 => high probability of sales!